Open Accessibility Menu

 1. Buzz

-The first thing I look for in a direct-to-consumer business is strong revenue growth that is not entirely driven by marketing spend.
+The first thing our team looks for in a D2C business is strong revenue growth that is not entirely driven by marketing spend.
 It’s common to see businesses throw money at marketing and achieve an amazing growth rate, but often that growth is not sustainable.
 You need to generate a buzz around your brand and attract organic traffic even early on in your journey.

 2. Sticky customers